2022 Malaysian chicken export ban: Government

-To address the shortage of chicken, the Ministry of Agriculture and Food Security of Malaysia planned to create a buffer stock of chicken and optimise existing cold storage facilities under its Industries and agencies.
-Subsidy claims process for chicken farmers will be simplified also.

-The authorities will also recognise overseas slaughterhouses and abolished permits needed to import chickens to increase the country's chicken supply.
+To address the shortage of chicken, the Ministry of Agriculture and Food Security planned to create a buffer stock of chicken and optimise existing cold storage facilities under its Industries and agencies.
+Subsidy claims process for chicken farmers were also to be simplified.
+The authorities would also recognise overseas slaughterhouses and abolish permits needed to import chickens to increase the country's chicken supply.

-Claims of cartels controlling the price and supply of chicken are investigated by the government.
+As of June 2022, claims of cartels controlling the price and supply of chicken were under Malaysian investigation.

 Farmers

 The ban was poorly received by chicken farmers and suppliers in Malaysia.
-They had made most of their profits from selling their chicken to Singapore, due to the strength of the Singapore dollar (SGD) over the Malaysian ringgit (RM/MYR), and was not content with the severe reduction of profits, some not even able to sustain their business as a result of the ban.
-They were also afraid that the ban will make Singapore look elsewhere for chicken, losing its market forever.
-On 30 July 2022, Democratic Action Party (DAP) politician Ong Kian Ming stated that the ban has done long-term economic damage to Malaysian farmers.
+They had made most of their profits from selling their chicken to Singapore, due to the strength of the Singapore dollar (SGD) over the Malaysian ringgit (RM/MYR), and were not content with the severe reduction of profits, with some becoming unable to sustain their businesses.
+They were also afraid that the ban would permanently destroy the Singaporean market for Malaysian chicken by diversifying Singaporean chicken imports.
+On 30 July 2022, Democratic Action Party (DAP) politician Ong Kian Ming stated that the ban had done long-term economic damage to Malaysian farmers.

 Singapore

 The sudden chicken export ban by Malaysia made the Singaporean authorities realise that they have to further diversify their chicken imports and reduce their percentage of chicken supplies from Malaysia.
-Shortly after the ban was announced, other neighbouring countries such as Indonesia and Thailand quickly came forward to capitalize on the situation and get their slice of Singapore's chicken import market, attracted by its willing demand backed by the strong Singapore dollar (SGD).
+Shortly after the ban was announced, other neighbouring countries such as Indonesia and Thailand quickly came forward to capitalise on the situation and get their slice of Singapore's chicken import market, attracted by its willing demand backed by the strong Singapore dollar (SGD).
 By end-June, Singapore significantly increased its chicken supply especially from Indonesia and Thailand along with a few other countries.